tock/book/src/course/root-of-trust/kernel-attack.md

 defining methods on structs and enums, similar to class methods in many languages.

-Following this analogy, Rust _traits_ are approximately like interfaces in other
-languages: they let you specify shared behavior between types.
+Following this analogy, Rust _traits_ are like interfaces in other languages: they let you specify shared behavior between types.
 For instance, the `Clone` trait in Rust roughly looks like

 ```rust
 pub trait Clone {